ShenduoZhang/shenduo.icu/courses.md

 - Grade: Audit, not available
 - Note Language: English

-This was indeed a really good class, which basically set and firmed my interest in statistics.
+This was indeed a really good class, which set and firmed my current interest in statistics.
+I was lucky to have this class as my first class in statistics.
 [OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwgogKpsqlxwGQtEz7hg)

 ## Stochastic calculus and brownian motion*